 The Blue Lagoon itself is the aspect of the operation that is best known.

 The healing properties of the Blue Lagoon for psoriasis patients was discovered soon after people began bathing in the runoff water lagoon that formed soon after Hitaveita Suðurnesja began operations.
 A great deal has happened since.
 Detailed scientific research has been carried out on the healing properties of the water in the lagoon and the resulting data has supported the findings.
 The Blue Lagoon’s psoriasis treatment has been recognised by health authorities in Iceland as well as in Denmark and the Faeroe Islands.
 Guests from over 30 nations annually receive the treatment provided by the Blue Lagoon Clinic.
 The Clinic has state-of-the-art treatment facilities with a separate private treatment lagoon.
-The hotel part of the Clinic has 15 rooms.
-This number will increase to 35 by mid-year 2015.
+The hotel part of the Clinic has 35 rooms.

 The Blue Lagoon skin care products are based on a unique blend of Blue Lagoon geothermal seawater active ingredients.
 The first products were put on the market in 1995.
 Based on continuous research, Blue Lagoon has expanded their line to a highly developed skin care line with a complete range of face and body products which enhance radiance and prevent aging signs.